 LIC catalysts options expiry and dividends – The share price of LICs with large overhang of options can often find it difficult to perform.
 I notice as this overhang is dealt with it can lead to quite a positive re-rating of the LIC.
 Another factor that can kickstart a LIC share price that is suffering is the announcement of an inaugural dividend or a big increase in dividend.
 The good thing about this is it is often telegraphed to investors if you bother to read the annual and half yearly reports (which many LIC investors don’t).
 If you follow the profit reserves, franking, and how the portfolio is going including sales they have made in the period, you can get a good insight.
 I was buying SNC in the second half of 2016 partially on this basis.
 It appeared the announcement of a large franked dividend in early 2017 was the turning point and for awhile led to them trading at a premium of nearly 10% to NTA.
 Quite dramatic when there was a discount of about 15% at times in the previous year, and this large dividend was always quite predictable if you listened to what management were saying.

-For an investor like me who seeks to limit drawdowns on the portfolio, yet still achieve returns greater than inflation to make a living, these areas can be rewarding to examine.
+For an investor like me who seeks to limit drawdowns on the portfolio, yet still achieve returns greater than inflation to help make a living, these areas can be rewarding to examine.
 These are areas I have written down in the past for myself to look for.
 They are also very similar to one of the chapters I read in Seth Klarman’s book.
 Though here I have just written as briefly as I can and more directly linked to my own experiences on the ASX.
-If you think of similar “special situations” I have not mentioned I would be interested to know.